mcontisc/JointCRep/README.md

 Python implementation of JointCRep algorithm described in:

-[1] Contisciani M., Safdari H., and De Bacco C. (2021). _Community detection and reciprocity in networks by jointly modeling pairs of edges_, arXiv:2112.10436.
+[1] Contisciani M., Safdari H., and De Bacco C. (2022). _Community detection and reciprocity in networks by jointly modeling pairs of edges_, Journal of Complex Networks 10, cnac034.

-If you use this code please cite this [article](https://arxiv.org/abs/2112.10436) (_preprint_).

 This is a new probabilistic generative model that takes into account community structure and reciprocity by specifying a closed-form joint distribution of a pair of network edges.
 To estimate the likelihood of network ties, we use a bivariate Bernoulli distribution where the log odds are linked to community memberships and pair interaction variables.

 This model aims to generalize the method [CRep](https://github.com/mcontisc/CRep) presented in [Safdari et al. (2021)](https://journals.aps.org/prresearch/abstract/10.1103/PhysRevResearch.3.023209), which was of inspiration for the latent variables underlying the generative process.

+If you use this code please cite [1].

+The paper can be found [here](https://academic.oup.com/comnet/article/10/4/cnac034/6658441) (published version) or [here](https://arxiv.org/abs/2112.10436) (preprint).

 Copyright (c) 2021 [Martina Contisciani](https://www.is.mpg.de/person/mcontisciani), [Hadiseh Safdari](https://github.com/hds-safdari), and [Caterina De Bacco](http://cdebacco.com).